aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 In order to follow the principle of network design using patterns, both DCs have the same layout to keep a repetitive pattern using the Leaf and Spine architecture.

 There is, however, no hard requirement to have the exact same number of devices.
-As an example, one DC could use 2 spines while the other could be using 4 spines to comply with redundancy and bandwidth requirements.
+For example, one DC could use 2 spines while the other could use 4 spines to comply with redundancy and bandwidth requirements.

 Integration with CloudVision is not included in this example to keep everything as simple as possible.
 In this case, the Ansible host will communicate directly with the switches using eAPI.